ericandrewlewis/https-http2-and-wordpress/about-https.md

 ## What is HTTPS not?

 HTTPS provides security of **authenticity** and **encryption** for data transfer.
 It **does not** make your website immune to other security vulnerabilities.
-If a website has a user login protected section, a hacker can still attempt to break into it with brute force, over HTTP or HTTPS.
+If a website allows user login, a hacker can still attempt to crack user accounts with a brute force attack, over HTTP or HTTPS.

 ## Why setup HTTPS?